Swing Trading Strategies

 Is swing trading good for beginners?

 Yes, swing trading is excellent for beginners because it requires less time commitment than day trading, features clear patterns and indicators to learn, and is more forgiving of timing errors.
 Beginners can analyze charts in the evening after work and don't need to monitor markets constantly.
-The extended holding periods (days to weeks) provide more time to make informed decisions without the pressure of split-second timing required in day trading.

 How much money do I need to start swing trading?